 Eating patterns and food preferences children develop in their early years remain long into their teen and adult years.

 It’s fun for you to include sweets and candy in their sometimes food without reward.
 Alternative rewards may include positive words of encouragement and praise.
-I always like to check in with my daughter – ask her how she is feeling and use phrases I’ve learnt from Janet Lansbury like “You must be really proud of yourself” they really foster an inner direction; and this is precious, this innate knowing is an intuitive ability that can guide them through life.
 Teaching them to preserver through frustration and struggle and then be acknowledged for their effort is the real route to happiness and self-confidence.

 Interfere with intrinsic motivation.